m-navaneetha/CODING-SAMURAI-INTERNSHIP-TASK/README.md

-# CODING-SAMURAI-INTERNSHIP-TASK
+# Monthly-Sales-Analysis
- Welcome to the Business Analytics Internship Tasks Repository!
-This repository contains all the tasks and projects completed during my business analytics internship at Coding Samurai
+ Welcome to Monthly Sales Analsis projects Repository!
+This Project focuses on identifying monthly sales trends and analyzing sales performance across different regions and products.
+By visualizing monthly totals and comparing regional data,we can better understand sales behavior over time.